 Moberg was widely acclaimed for The Emigrants (Utvandrarna), a series of novels about Swedes who migrated to the US in the mid-19th century.
 Wägner’s themes include women’s rights, women’s suffrage, and peace and environment issues, and paved the way for Swedish feminist fiction.

 Jersild tends to write idea-based novels, such as House of Babel (Babels hus), in which he criticises industrial-scale hospital care.
 He released his latest book, Den stökiga psykiatrin, in 2015 – at the age of 80.
 Guillou, who is also a journalist, is a controversial polemicist.
 As an author he is best known for his books about Swedish agent Carl Hamilton, and his historical novels about the Knight Templar Arn Magnusson.
 Both series have been filmed.

 Kerstin Ekman penned a series of novels about working-class women, of which the first part, Witches’ Rings (Häxringarna) came out in 1974.
 Among her other leading works are Blackwater (Händelser vid vatten) and a trilogy, The Wolfskin (Vargskinnet), about social development in northern Sweden.
-Ekman was elected a member of the Swedish Academy in 1978, but left in 1989 in protest at its failure to support Salman Rushdie over the Satanic Verses controversy.
+Ekman was elected a member of the Swedish Academy in 1978, but left in 1989 in protest against its failure to support Salman Rushdie over the Satanic Verses controversy.

 Torgny Lindgren’s books have been translated into 30 languages.
 His breakthrough came in 1982 with The Way of a Serpent (Ormens väg på hälleberget), which describes life in Västerbotten, in northern Sweden, at the end of the 19th century.

 Journalist and author Majgull Axelsson has written numerous documentary books about the developing world.
 Her first novel, Far away from Nifelheim (Långt borta från Nifelheim), came out in 1994.